ModelInference/texada/www/README.md

 2. go run server.go {TEXADA_HOME}/texada {PORT}

 Once the server is up and running, it can be accessed using a web browser.
-The default front-end URL is: http://localhost:{PORT}/texada
+The default front-end URL is - http://localhost:{PORT}/texada

 # Running End-To-End Tests #